-Major assumption Details Rate of growth in sales Projected with consideration mainly for the rate of growth in sales based on actual performance Table of grown in sures over the past five years.
-Projected based on the actual rate of decline in the customer base by business over the past five Rate of decline in the customer years. base Useful lives of customer-related assets are determined based on the rate of decline in the customer base base.
+Major assumption Details Rate of growth in sales Projected with consideration mainly for the rate of growth in sales based on actual performance over the past five years.
+Rate of decline in the customer base Projected based on the actual rate of decline in the customer base by business over the past five years.
+Useful lives of customer-related assets are determined based on the rate of decline in the customer base.
 The amortization period of goodwill is determined based on a consideration for consistency with these useful lives.
 Discount rate Determined based on WACC and risk premium